Waste Connections: Base Breakout Points To Higher Prices

 (Source: TC2000.com)

 Due to my conservative risk profile, I only allow myself to risk 1.0 - 1.25% of my account of any one trade.
 Given the difference of $8.95 from my $80.20 entry to $71.25 stop, I have a position risk of 11.1%.
 This means that I am allowed to use up to 11% of my portfolio to go long Waste Connections.
-A 11% portfolio sizing with an 11.1% position risk puts me just below the high end of my allowable account risk on any one trade (11.0 x 0.111 = 1.22).
+An 11% portfolio sizing with an 11.1% position risk puts me just below the high end of my allowable account risk on any one trade (11.0 x 0.111 = 1.22).

 Waste Connections is an excellent long candidate for those looking for exposure to the industrials sector.
 The stock comes with a modest dividend yield that management has been instrumental in increasing over the past few years.
 Given the strength of the current base breakout, I would not be surprised to see Waste Connections trade as high as $95.00 a share in 2017.
 The company represents my largest position in US equity account, as well as the 2nd largest position in my Canadian equity account.
 As long as WCN can remain above $71.25 on a closing basis, I see no reason to doubt the bull market in the company's shares.
-WCN is turning junk into profits, and it would be a waste to pass up a breakout this nice.
+WCN is turning junk into profits and it would be a waste to pass up a breakout this nice.

 (Source: CIBC Investors Edge Account)

 For full transparency I have shown my main Canadian investment account above to show my money is where my mouth is.
-I employ a trend following strategy for the majority of my positions, and WCN is my most recent new long entry in this account.
+I employ a trend-following strategy for the majority of my positions, and WCN is my most recent new long entry in this account.

 Disclosure: I am/we are long WCN.